AbidaMehnaz/Putra_Visa/README.md

 # Putra_Visa
-Please go to the masters branch to view the full code.
+Please go to the master branch to view the full code.